 Some people actually catch their first glimpse of the Aurora Borealis on their way to Iceland – from the window of an airplane.
 The northern lights can be very intense en route from N-America to Iceland, especially when flying close to the magnetic pole.

 There are various options for northern lights tours in Iceland.
 Usually, these are bus tours that take you to sites where light pollution is minimum.
 Some of these tours invite guests to join the tour next day in case the northern lights aren’t visible.

 For those who like guided tours and perhaps don’t have a rental car to drive outside the city, I think a northern lights tour could be a good idea.
 The guides are usually very knowledgeable about the Aurora Borealis and I assume they know the best spots to see them.
 I advise you to check out the northern lights forecast before you book a tour and if the chances are low, you might as well skip it altogether.

-Here you can browse through Travelade’s favourite northern lights tours in Iceland.
+Here you can book Travelade’s favourite northern lights tour in Iceland .

 It’s possible to shoot some out-of-this-world pics of the northern lights if you know the right technique.
 This article contains some great tips for aspiring photographers.

 Kirkjufell mountain.
 Flickr/Andrés Nieto Porras.